Masters of Design – a visit to the Bauhaus buildings in Dessau

 The Bauhaus art school

 The art and architectural school of Bauhaus founded by Walter Gropius in 1919 in Weimar moved to Dessau in 1925.
-After a new right-wing government had taken over in Weimar, the modernist art school was not welcome there anymore and funds were severely shortened.
+After a new right-wing government had taken over in Weimar, the modernist art school was not welcome there anymore.
+Accoringly, funds for the school were severely shortened.

 Dessau Bauhaus building

 The school then found a new patron in the industrialist Hugo Junkers who had developed the world’s first all-metal aeroplane.
 His company was based in Dessau, and he convinced the town to offer good conditions and building grounds to the Bauhaus school.
 This offered the opportunity to build the school, and the Masters’ Houses, according to the Bauhaus’ own design standards.
-It was in Dessau that many legends of classical modern style were developed, especially furniture and interior design items such as the “Gropius Door Handle” that is still in use.
+It was in Dessau that many legends of classical modern style first came into being, especially furniture and interior design items such as the “Gropius Door Handle” that is still in use.

 In 1932, Dessau followed suit and also succumbed to a nationalist, anti-modernist local government.
-The Bauhaus moved once more but only survived in Berlin for another year before being closed down altogether.
-After the war, during the GDR years, the Bauhaus style was also regarded as elitist, and the Dessau buildings decayed.
+The Bauhaus moved once more but only survived in Berlin for another year.
+After that it was closed down altogether.
+After the war, during the GDR years, the GDR government also regarded the Bauhaus style as elitist, and the Dessau buildings decayed.

 Only in the past few years, the remaining Masters’ Houses were restored.
 Two of them – which had been destroyed during the war – were rebuilt as shells to give an idea of the overall concept.